inform-health-informatics/emap_documentation/validation.md

       has been populated with end time
 - [ ] Let Aasiyah know about the completed validation and give her information on the changes and where to start with the validation
-- [ ] Check validation report and give any feedback to aasiyah if there are any changes needed on her side, iterate on getting the validation to match at least 99% (validation and emap code).
+- [ ] Check validation report and give any feedback to Aasiyah if there are any changes needed on her side, iterate on getting the validation to match at least 99% (validation and emap code).